giladno/UICoreTextView/README.md

     3. This notice may not be removed or altered from any source distribution.

-You do not have to mention UICoreTextView in your app, but I'll appreciate if you do so anyway (or at least email me to let me know about your new great app :-)  )
+You do not have to mention CoreTextView in your app, but I'll appreciate if you do so anyway (or at least email me to let me know about your new great app :-)  )

 # Usage